Have you ever considered that your personality might be the thing keeping you from sticking to new habits or following through with your goals?

 Though it's not the whole of us, our individual personality is surely an important part of who we are.
 It gives us a peak into our inner life.
 Personalities are neither good nor bad.
 However, we can either be healthy or unhealthy in them.

 The Core Motivations tool describes nine personality types.
 Everyone has a little of each, but most people are one core type.
-An easy way of figuring out your type is reading through a description of each.
+An easy way of figuring out your type is reading through a description of each and determine which one type sounds most like you.
 Below are short descriptions to get you started.

 The Core Motivations describes nine personality types.